 Staying at South Bass Island State Park

 South Bass Island State Park is just a short taxi from all of the action.
 It is within range of Perry’s Victory and International Peace Memorial, as well as downtown Put-in-Bay.
 There are hundreds of camping sites available.
 Some are tent-only, while some have electric hookups.
 You can reach the park by phone for reservations at (866) 644-6727.

 Oak Point State Park is the companion park to South Bass Island State Park.
 Here, you can find dockage for boats.
 Twenty spots are available for either daytime or overnight docking rental.

 Ravi D: “Awesome place for camping.
 Words can not explain the beauty of this place.
 Our tent was right near the cliff with a beautiful view of Lake Erie.
-Full hook up sites, electrical and water hook up sites and RV sites available, but away from the cliff.
-A quite place with lot of green foliage, clean restrooms/shower area, hot water, fish cleaning area and a great park rangers make this place one of the best.
+Full hook up sites, electrical and water hook up sites, and RV sites available, but away from the cliff.
+A quiet place with a lot of green foliage, clean restrooms/shower area, hot water, fish cleaning area, and great park rangers make this place one of the best.
 Surprisingly there were no mosquitoes except for harmless fish flies/mayflies.
 The only way to access this park is through ferry.”

-Baubi H: “Had the best week with my husband and a couple friends.
+Baubi H: “Had the best week with my husband and a couple of friends.
 Spent a lot of time wandering around the island just taking it all in.
 There’s so much to do.
 Lots of shops and restaurants.
 Great views of the lake.
 The campsite was in a decent location and I slept like a rock all weekend.
 Best weekend ever.”

 Rudy A: “I love this place.
 I visited this place recently with minimum expectations.
-But, this is a amazing place if you want to get out of the mechanical world.
+But, this is an amazing place if you want to get out of the mechanical world.
 Come down to this place with your loved one.
 Stay under the tent for a day or two.
-You can have a camp fire, cook food, fish.
-All in all its an amazing place to re-energize.
+You can have a campfire, cook food, fish.
+All in all, it’s an amazing place to re-energize.
 There might be small glitches here and there but that’s never a problem.”